ohenepee/node-mt-files-downloader/README.md

 ## Usage

-Require the module :
+Require the module:

 	var Downloader = require('mt-files-downloader');

-Create a new Downloader instance :
+Create a new Downloader instance:

 	var downloader = new Downloader();

-Create a new download :
+Create a new download:

 	var dl = downloader.download('FILE_URL', 'FILE_SAVE_PATH');

-Start the download :
+Start the download:

 	dl.start();